Mike Burke

 Kris McGough has dedicated over two decades to the lift safety industry.
 He started in 1999 with Stannah Lifts and completed an advanced modern apprenticeship while studying for a HND in engineering.
 After 16 years with Stannah, Kris started his own lift company.
 Rise Compliance was launched in 2019 with a mission focused on providing cost-effective and efficient lift training solutions.
 Kris and his team at Rise Compliance aim to eliminate barriers to access, ensuring that individuals and organisations of all sizes are empowered in their pursuit of safe and seamless vertical transportation.
 It has since become a trusted partner for the likes of Network Rail and the NHS.

-“I wanted to give back to the industry and thought it would be a good opportunity to do so.”
+On becoming an End Point Assessor, Kris says: “I wanted to give back to the industry and thought it would be a good opportunity to do so.”

 Phil Beresford MSc.
 CMIOSH, PIEMA

-On leaving school Phil completed an EITB Apprenticeship (J5/J25) and has spent around 35 years in the industry mostly working in Health and Safety but also Quality and Environment.
+On leaving school, Phil completed an EITB Apprenticeship (J5/J25) and has spent around 35 years in the industry mostly working in Health and Safety but also Quality and Environment.
 He has also participated in the LEIA safety committee for around 20 years and chaired the committee between 2013 and 2021.

 Phil has assisted industry colleagues in the development of BS9102:2014 and more recently BS7255:2023.
 He’s currently a self-employed safety consultant specialising in the Lift industry.